35 Types of Neural Networks: What, When, and Why

 These networks are chosen when we need to not only learn from data but also generate new, similar data, like in content generation or simulation.

-10. Generative Adversarial Networks (GAN)
+10. Generative Adversarial Networks

-A Generative Adversarial Network is a type of neural network known for its ability to generate new, synthetic data that resemble real data.
 The network consists of two parts: a “generator” that creates new data, and a “discriminator” that tries to distinguish between real and synthetic data.
 The two parts work in competition, with the generator improving its creations based on feedback from the discriminator.

 Imagine a forger trying to create a convincing fake painting, while an art expert tries to spot the forgery.
 The forger gets better as the expert gets harder to fool, resulting in an ever-improving fake.